outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         4. \# emerge -av fcitx-sunpinyin
         5. \# emerge -av fcitx-configtool
     3. \# emerge -av mplayer
     4. \# emerge -av guayadeque, make sure the `minimal` USE flag is enabled to install a very minimal build (disables, for example, plugins, fonts, most drivers, non-critical features).
+Then emerge plugins on demand.

         Since it is *minimal*, when playing songs, guayadeque reminds: